Crystal Lakes, Lawn Lake Trailhead, Rocky Mountain National Park, Colorado

-The Crystal Lakes are reached from the Lawn Lake Trailhead in the north-central section of Rocky Mountain National Park.
-The Lawn Lake Trailhead is located 5.0 miles from the Beaver Meadows Entrance Station.
+The Crystal Lakes are accessed from the Lawn Lake Trailhead in the north-central section of Rocky Mountain National Park.
+The Lawn Lake Trailhead is located 5.1 miles from the Beaver Meadows Entrance Station.

 The Lawn Lake Trailhead is located 2 miles north of Highway 36 along Fall River Road.